Kmaina32/AI-Dresser/README.md

 ## 🚀 Key Features

 -   **📸 Easy Photo Upload:** Simply upload a photo or drag and drop an image to get started.
+-   **🔐 User Accounts:** Sign up and log in to manage your creations.
 -   **🌍 Diverse Style Catalog:** Explore a rich collection of styles across various categories:
     -   **African Bespoke:** From Nigerian Senator styles to Maasai Shuka patterns.
     -   **Indian Regal:** Classic Sherwanis, Jodhpuri suits, and more.